Ramos-CV/Project1-PortugueseBank-MarketingPrediction/README.md

 # Project1-PortugueseBank-MarketingPrediction
 Create a predictive model which will help the bank marketing team to know which customer will buy the product.

+This was one of the projects to finish my Data Science Course.

 Task 1:-Prepare a complete data analysis report on the given data.

 Task 2:-Create a predictive model which will help the bank marketing team to know which customer will buy the product.